Solomoriah/PollyReports/docs/docs.rst

     *groupheaders* is a list of Band objects which are printed at the beginning of a new group of records, as defined by the 'value' of the Band (see below for more details).
-Whenever the value changes, that header, and all higher-level (i.e. earlier in the list) headers automatically print.
+Whenever the value changes, that header, and all lower-level (i.e. later in the list) headers automatically print.
+If more than one group header band is defined, be sure to list the most important one (the one that changes least often) first.
 When a groupheader Band is generated, it receives the row of data that will be the first in the new group.

     *groupfooters* is a list of Band objects which are printed at the end of a new group of records, as defined by the 'value' of the Band (see below for more details).
-Whenever the value changes, that footer, and all lower-level (i.e. later in the list) footers automatically print.
-When a groupfooter Band is generated, it receives the row of data that was last in the group.
+Whenever the value changes, that footer, and all earlier (higher in the list) footers automatically print.
+If more than one group footer band is defined, be sure to list the most important one (the one that changes least often) last.  *This behavior is different from the group header behavior, and is by design.* When a groupfooter Band is generated, it receives the row of data that was last in the group.

     **Methods**